-Bases: It helps to have a stable base for your balancing construction.
-You might try snugly situating something pointy, like a pencil, into a halved potato, or taping it to a jar.
-Branches, chopsticks, and nails can also be used as a perch for your sculpture.
+Bases: It helps to have a stable base.
+You might try pushing something pointy, like a pencil, into a halved potato, or taping it to a jar.
+Branches, chopsticks, and nails can also be used as a perch.
 More ideas for bases are below.

-Objects to Explore: Collect multiples of objects of different weights to experiment with.
-Some of our favorites include feathers, washers, binder clips, LEGO minifigures, kitchen utensils tools, art supplies, and even fruits and vegetables.
-How do more symmetrical items compare to more lopsided objects, like hammers?
+Objects to Explore: Collect multiples of objects of different weights.
+Some of our favorites include feathers, washers, LEGO minifigures, kitchen utensils, tools, and even fruits or vegetables.
+How do more symmetrical items compare to more lopsided ones, like hammers?

-Connectors: Use connectors like clay, binder clips, to complexify your build.
-Or build your own connector pieces out of cardboard!
+Connectors: Use clay, binder clips, or build your own connector pieces out of cardboard!